 The secret to an amicable divorce or separation

 Divorce is never easy.
-But, as this article from SSB Law explains, if you can find a way to come to an amicable agreement with your partner, you can save yourself a lot of time, money, stress and heartache.
+But if you can find a way to come to an amicable agreement with your partner, you can save yourself a lot of time, money, stress and heartache.
 You’ll also make it a lot less painful for your children.

 The key to a less stressful and more amicable divorce (which is easier on everyone, and much less expensive) is to approach it in the right way.
 Keeping the process non-confrontational is likely to lead to longer lasting solutions.